|

 Iron Mountain

-...
-Curiously enough, Iron Mountain contains some of the same endemic plants that are found on gabbro soils.
-Iron Mountain 360 Panoramic View See The Post-Burn Succession Article Gabbro Endemics In The San Marcos Mts.
-The colorful reddish boulders on Iron Mountain have contributed to reddish iron-rich soils, and possibly to the unique flora.
-Magnified view (40x) of reddish rock on Iron Mountain. ...
+... possibly from the formerly-overlying red Bedford Canyon formation.
+Soils on the mountain include decomposed granodiorite and iron rich soils derived from iron deposits in the fractures and ... soils.
+Iron Mountain 360° Panoramic View See The Post-Burn Succession Article Gabbro Endemics In The San Marcos Mts.
+The colorful reddish boulders on Iron Mountain have contributed to reddish iron-rich soils ...

 waynesword.palomar.edu